14 FUN money and saving challenges for kids and teens to help them pick up money life skills naturally.

 Step #3: Let both amounts of money sit for an amount of time.
 Six months would be best, though your little one might lose their attention span by then.
 I would say three months at least.

 WOAH.
 The Savings Account money should have grown!
-But of course the same amount that was put into the jar to begin with will still be there (unless there's any jam-jar, money fairies out there that I don't know about).
+But of course, the same amount that was put into the jar to begin with will still be there (unless there are any jam-jar, money fairies out there that I don't know about).

 If you'd like a preview of what your child will see at the end, check out this compound interest calculator.
 Unfortunately, the shortest duration you can input is 1 year; however, the chart will allow you to estimate the outcome after six months (make sure to check “monthly” for compounding in Step #4, which is what most banks will do).